Skip to content

 If you believe you are eligible for an exception listed above please contact us.

-What if my property does not qualify for an exception?
+If your property does not qualify for an exception

 The council does have schemes in place if your property remains a second home or long term empty property.